scipy-lectures/scientific-python-lectures/intro/intro.rst

 Existing solutions
 ...................

-Which solutions do the scientists use to work?
+Which solutions do scientists use to work?

 **Compiled languages: C, C++, Fortran, etc.**